-To sum up, the Risk Management Framework (RMF) is most commonly associated with the NIST SP 800-37 guide “Guide for Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach,” which has been available for FISMA compliance since 2004.
+The Risk Management Framework (RMF) is most commonly associated with the NIST SP 800-37 guide for “Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach,” which has been available for FISMA compliance since 2004.
 It was updated in December 2018 to revision 2.

 This step is all administrative and involves gaining an understanding of the organization.
 Prior to categorizing a system, the system boundary should be defined.
 Based on that system boundary, all information types associated with the system can and should be identified.
-Information about the organization and its mission, its roles and responsibilities, as well as the system’s operating environment, intended use and connections with other systems may affect the final security impact level determined for the information system.
+Information about the organization and its mission, its roles and responsibilities as well as the system’s operating environment, intended use and connections with other systems may affect the final security impact level determined for the information system.

 References: FIPS Publication 199; NIST Special Publications 800-30, 800-39, 800-59, 800-60 Volume 1 and Volume 2; CNSS Instruction 1253.

-Step 2.
-Select Security Controls
+Step 3: Select Security Controls

-References: FIPS Publications 199, 200; NIST Special Publications 800-30, 800-53, 800-53A; CNSS Instruction 1253.
+References: FIPS Publications 199, 200; NIST Special Publications 800-30, 800-53, 800-53B; CNSS Instruction 1253.

-Step 3.
-Implement Security Controls
+Step 4: Implement Security Controls

 Step 3 requires an organization to implement security controls and describe how the controls are employed within the information system and its environment of operation.
 Policies should be tailored to each device to align with the required security documentation.

-References: FIPS Publication 200; NIST Special Publications 800-30, 800-53, 800-53A; CNSS Instruction 1253; Web: SCAP.NIST.GOV.
+References: FIPS Publication 200; NIST Special Publications 800-34, 800-61, 800-128; CNSS Instruction 1253; Web: SCAP.NIST.GOV.

-Step 4.
-Assess Security Controls
+Step 5: Assess Security Controls

-References: NIST Special Publication 800-53A, 800-30, 800-70.
+References: NIST Special Publication 800-53A, NISTIR 8011.

-Step 5.
-Authorize Information System
+Step 6: Authorize Information System

-The authorize information system operation is based on a determination of the risk to organizational operations and individuals, assets, other organizations, and the nation resulting from the operation of the information system and the decision that this risk is acceptable.
+The authorize information system operation is based on a determination of the risk to organizational operations and individuals, assets, other organizations and the nation resulting from the operation of the information system and the decision that this risk is acceptable.
 Use reporting is designed to work with POA&M (Plan of Action & Milestones).
 This provides the tracking and status for any failed controls.

 References: OMB Memorandum 02-01; NIST Special Publications 800-30, 800-39, 800-53A.

-Step 6.
-Monitor Security Controls
+Step 7: Monitor Security Controls

-References: NIST Special Publications 800-30, 800-39, 800-53A, 800-53, 800-137; CNSS Instruction 1253.
+References: NIST Special Publications 800-53A, 800-53, 800-137; NISTIR 8011, NISTIR 8212.

-NIST sp 800-37 Guide
+NIST SP 800-37r2 Guide